sagemath/sage/src/doc/en/developer/portability_testing.rst

 This makes it possible for advanced users to test several ``local`` tox environments (such as ``local-direct``) out of one worktree.
-However, because a build still writes configuration scripts and build artefacts (such as ``config.status``) into the worktree, only one ``local`` build can run at a time in a given worktree.
+However, because a build still writes configuration scripts and build artifacts (such as ``config.status``) into the worktree, only one ``local`` build can run at a time in a given worktree.